-Whether you’re new to music production or a seasoned veteren, FL Studio is the perfect all-in-one DAW for any kind of musician.
+Whether you’re new to music production or a seasoned veteran, FL Studio is the perfect all-in-one music software for any kind of musician.
 Many musicians choose FL Studio for loop-based music production and beat making using samples and software instruments.
 FL Studio has developed a reputation for being one of the easiest DAWs to learn and is used by big name artists like Martin Garrix, Oliver Heldens and Afrojack .

 Image-Line’s FL Studio delivers everything that rival DAWs provide in a unique and completely original interface.
 It’s pattern-based music sequencer and playlist window makes building and structuring tracks simple.
 It comes with dozens of pre-integrated stock plugins and excellent support for external VST plugins.
 With lifetime free updates, cross compatibility and a plethora of online tutorials, FL Studio is certainly a DAW to consider investing in.